-Based on the All Souls novel series by Deborah Harkness, A Discovery of Witches follows the unlikely partnership between a historian and a vampire, formed after a magical manuscript is found in a library at Oxford University.
+Based on the All Souls novel series by Deborah Harkness, A Discovery of Witches follows the unlikely partnership between a witch and a vampire, formed after a magical manuscript is found in a library at Oxford University.

 Shot in Wales at Bad Wolf studios, a space opened by former Doctor Who producers Jane Tranter and Julie Gardner, the series stars Teresa Palmer (Ride Like A Girl) and Matthew Goode (Downton Abbey) in the lead roles.

 In an interview with RadioTimes.com, they discussed the work that went into making season one, including the pressure they felt adapting such a beloved series of books.